Archika10/Hopsotal-Database-Management-System/README.md

 The purpose of the Hospital Management System database Design is to make a secure and easy way of storing information of the patients, doctors, admin, wards etc.

 ## Installation:
-Install PostgreSQL and create a new database.<br\>
+Install PostgreSQL and create a new database.

 Install Python 3.x on your system.

 Install Psycopg2

 Update the config.py file with your database connection details.

 Run python main.py to start the application.

 ## Features: